Hutton Grammar School

-Hutton Grammar School is a voluntary aided ie state-funded Church of England comprehensive day school for boys, with a co-educational Sixth Form.
+Hutton Grammar School is an 11–18 boys voluntary aided, state-funded Church of England comprehensive day school.
 It is located 3 mi south west of Preston, Lancashire, in Hutton, England.
 It provides education for boys from the age of 11 to 16, and in the Sixth Form (since 1979) for both boys and girls.

 The school no longer offers boarding.
 The school is ranked 5th in the league tables in the North-West and 2nd place for AS-A2 results.
 It was also the Lancashire Rugby School of the Year, for two years running, for 2007 and 2008.
 Hutton has also achieved Specialist Schools Status accreditation in Mathematics and Computing.

 History

+Origins

 The school can trace its antecedents back to 1517, with the school building site being personally approved by Henry VIII in that year.
 In 1520, the school was granted permission, by William Walton, a former priest of Longton, to all boys in the area.
 It was William's personal investment, to provide for his family and give the local children a chantry-school to attend.

 In 1545, when William Walton, the co-founder of the chantry had died, Henry VIII, near to death, ordered the dissolution of all chantries and the confiscation of their property.
 The desired building, in Hutton, was, at the time, even though confirmed by Henry VIII, 28 years before, would be demolished if it was reported to be still standing.
 However, the man appointed to supervise the dissolution of the Lancashire chantries was Sir Henry Farington, a former benefactor of St. Andrews Church in Longton.
 He falsely reported that he could find no chantries in that part of the county, in order to save the demolition of various buildings in the area.

 To avoid suspicion of using a chantry for a school, although the false statement was given, they started to use a small cottage down School Lane, in Longton to educate the local children.

+Grammar school

 In 1552, William's nephew Christopher Walton of Little Hoole, used a part of the original endowment to found the grammar school, down School Lane in Longton.
 According to the law at the time, a priest must be in charge of a school, traveling inspectors could have closed it down they saw that a commoner was in charge.
 Therefore, in 1554, Ralph Garstang, priest of St. Andrews Church, was appointed as the schoolmaster of the school.